Currency conversion server and client using .NET Remoting

 Creating CurrencyServer

-Create a new Console application using C# and create the following code in that project.
+Create a new Console application using C# and write the following code in that project.
 Make sure you add System.Runtime.Remoting library to the project.

 CurrencyInfo.cs